Augie-Environmental-Studies/jupyter-server/README.md

-# jupyter-server
+# What is this repository for?

-Experimental Jupyter Lab Server
+Jupyter Lab server.
+Work in progress.
+Designed to be ran in a private virtual server.
+Designed to deployed with Docker Compose.